linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ---
 ### Testing Methodologies for various features
 The conformance test suite is intended to be run against an installation of Linkerd.
 Passing this test suite would give the user the assurance that a given configuration of Linkerd works (as expected) with a given version of Kubernetes and its cluster configuration.
-Users may easily configure install options and test preferences using the test configuration file provided.

-The tests shall be written using Go.
-This is primarily due how easy it is to manage and verify

 This section includes write ups regarding testing methodologies for some primary features: